-- A. Menhaden Management Area: - 1.
-Opening and closure of fishery: - a.
-Fishery opening possession limit: - (1) Biomass Floor: On an annual basis in the spring, the DEM shall conduct regular estimates of the standing stock of menhaden utilizing approved scientific monitoring methods.
-On the basis of those estimates, DEM shall open the commercial fishery at an initial possession limit of one hundred twenty thousand (120,000) pounds per vessel per calendar day when the estimated weekly standing stock reaches two million (2,000,000) pounds. - b.
-Fishery closure: - (1) Biomass Ceiling: When fifty percent (50%) of the estimated standing stock of menhaden, above the minimum threshold amount of one million five hundred thousand (1,500,000) pounds, is harvested, the DEM shall close the menhaden fishery until further notice. - (2) If at any time the stock estimate drops below one million five hundred thousand (1,500,000) pounds, the DEM shall close the commercial fishery and the incidental catch fishery will be in effect until further notice. - c.
-Fall opening in the Menhaden Management Area: - (1) Beginning September 1, the area south of a line extending from the Jamestown and Newport Bridges, and the area south of a line extending from Fogland Point to Sandy Point in the Sakonnet River, to the southern extent of the Management Area, will be open to the harvest of menhaden by purse seine provided that the State's quota has not been exhausted or if the Episodic Event Set Aside Program has been enacted in Rhode Island.

-(2) Possession limit: Twenty-five thousand (25,000) pounds per vessel per day
+- a.
+Fishery opening possession limit:

+- (1) Biomass Floor: When the weekly standing stock as estimated by DEM reaches two million (2,000,000) pounds, the daily possession limit will be one hundred twenty thousand (120,000) pounds per vessel per day.

+- b.
+Fishery closure:

+- (1) Biomass Ceiling: When fifty percent (50%) of the estimated standing stock of menhaden, above the minimum threshold amount of one million five hundred thousand (1,500,000) pounds, is harvested, the DEM shall close the menhaden fishery until further notice. - (2) If at any time the stock estimate drops below one million five hundred thousand (1,500,000) pounds, the DEM shall close the commercial fishery and the incidental catch fishery will be in effect until further notice. - c.
+Fall opening in the Menhaden Management Area: - (1) Beginning September 1, the area waters of the Menhaden Management Area located south of a line extending from the Jamestown, and Newport, and Sakonnet Bridges, and the area south of a line extending from Fogland Point in the town of Little Compton to Sandy Point beach in the Sakonnet Riverthe town of Portsmouth, to and north of the southern extent boundary of the Management Area, will be open to the harvest of menhaden by purse seine provided that the State's quota has not been exhausted or if the Episodic Event Set Aside Program has been enacted in Rhode Island. - (2) Possession limit: Twenty-five thousand (25,000)One hundred twenty thousand (120,000) pounds per vessel per day.

-Commercial vessel restrictions:
+2. Commercial vessel restrictions: